Insurance Guides

 What Is Mechanical Breakdown Insurance?

-Mechanical Breakdown Insurance (MBI) is an insurance product that covers the cost of repairing or replacing your vehicle's mechanical and electrical components after a sudden, unexpected failure.
-Unlike regular car insurance, which covers accidents, fire, and theft, MBI specifically addresses internal mechanical failures — the engine seizing, a transmission failing, an electrical module malfunctioning — that occur due to mechanical defect rather than external events.
+Mechanical Breakdown Insurance (breakdown insurance) is an insurance product that covers the cost of repairing or replacing your vehicle's mechanical and electrical components after a sudden, unexpected failure.
+Unlike regular car insurance, which covers accidents, fire, and theft, breakdown insurance specifically addresses internal mechanical failures — the engine seizing, a transmission failing, an electrical module malfunctioning — that occur due to mechanical defect rather than external events.

-In New Zealand, MBI is particularly relevant because the country's used vehicle market is dominated by second-hand imports and domestic used cars that have typically exited their manufacturer warranty.
-Without MBI, owners of these vehicles bear the full financial risk of unexpected mechanical failures, which can run into tens of thousands of dollars.
+Breakdown insurance is particularly relevant here because the used vehicle market is dominated by second-hand imports and domestic used cars that have typically exited their manufacturer warranty.
+Without breakdown insurance, owners of these vehicles bear the full financial risk of unexpected mechanical failures, which can run into tens of thousands of dollars.

-New Zealand has over 4.4 million registered vehicles, the majority of which are used cars purchased without active manufacturer warranties.
-The average age of NZ's vehicle fleet is over 14 years — among the oldest in the developed world.
-An older fleet means higher mechanical failure risk, and that risk falls entirely on vehicle owners without MBI protection.
+There are 4.75 million registered vehicles, the majority of which are used cars purchased without active manufacturer warranties.
+The average age of NZ's vehicle fleet is 15 years — according to the MTA and NZIER's May 2026 industry report, among the oldest in the developed world.
+The WoF fail rate has also risen to 41%, up from 37% in 2017, reflecting the increasing age and complexity of the fleet.
+An older fleet means higher mechanical failure risk, and that risk falls entirely on vehicle owners without breakdown insurance protection.

 Consider the most common and most expensive vehicle failures: automatic transmission replacement ($5,000–$15,000), engine rebuild or replacement ($4,000–$25,000), ECU failure ($1,500–$4,000), turbocharger replacement ($2,000–$6,000), and cooling system failure ($1,000–$3,000).
 Any of these can make a used vehicle economically unviable to repair, leaving owners stranded without transport and without recourse.

-Comprehensive MBI covers the widest range of components including the engine, transmission, drivetrain, electrical systems, cooling, fuel injection, steering, and braking systems.
+Comprehensive breakdown insurance covers the widest range of components including the engine, transmission, drivetrain, electrical systems, cooling, fuel injection, steering, and braking systems.
 This is the gold standard of protection and typically includes roadside assistance, towing, rental car cover, and accommodation benefits.

 Drivetrain-focused cover targets the most expensive mechanical repairs — transmission, gearbox, differentials, and driveshafts — at lower premiums than full comprehensive cover.